 Feeding Your Chinchilla

 Like other rodents, Chinchillas have teeth that continually grow, so they should be provided with wooden chews to keep their teeth worn and healthy.
-Lava blocks are also excellent for keeping teeth trimmed and providing a treat.

 Housing Your Chinchilla